SAP-samples/teched2024-IN180/exercises/ex2/README.md

-# Exercise 1 - Access and explore SAP Integration Suite
+# Exercise 1 - SAP PI walkthrough

 In this exercise, you will